Emergent Management of Asystole Treatment & Management

 Approach Considerations

 Continuous cardiac monitoring is useful during attempts at resuscitation to determine rhythm and effects of intervention.
-Endotracheal intubation is indicated with attempts at resuscitation, and central venous access or intraosseous access may be needed for vascular access.
+Endotracheal intubation is indicated during resuscitation.
+Central venous access or intraosseous access may be needed for vascular access.

 Prehospital Care